Veterinarians get asked this question all the time: “Which treat is best to give my dog?”

 Available from your Veterinarian

-Brain Aging: Another treat consideration for senior dogs is choosing treats that can support their aging brain to keep them aware of their surroundings, minimize confusion, support the ability to problem solve, and otherwise enjoy life.
-The following treats are packed full of antioxidants and supplements to keep your pet interacting with their environment:
+Another treat consideration for senior dogs is choosing treats that can support their aging brain to keep them aware of their surroundings, minimize confusion, support the ability to problem solve, and otherwise enjoy life.

 Dog Treats to Avoid

-Bones do help keep the above-the-gum tooth surfaces free of plaque and calculus.
-However, they do nothing for the health of the tooth under the surface of the gums – where painful bacterial infections develop.
-Here are three simple steps to choosing the best chews for your dog.
+Bones do help keep the above-the-gum tooth surfaces free of plaque and calculus, but so does brushing your dog’s teeth daily, which is A LOT safer.
+They also do nothing for the health of the tooth under the surface of the gums, where painful bacterial infections develop.

-In summary – do not give bones or hard chews as treats to dogs, as it’s just not worth the risk of a tooth fracture, the subsequent expense of the dental care that is needed to care for the fractured tooth, or the dangers of bone splinters.
-All treats given to your dog need to indent when they are chewed on.
-A rawhide alternative that is also easier on your dog’s belly (digestible) are Earth Animal No-Hides.
+In summary, do not give bones or hard chews as treats to dogs, as it’s just not worth the risk of a tooth fracture, the subsequent expense of the dental care that is needed to care for the fractured tooth, or the dangers of bone splinters, which can perforate your dog’s gastrointestinal tract.

 Here is Preventive Vet's senior pug, Mabel Petrillo, enjoying a salmon Earth Animal No-Hide chew: